mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 **QUESTIONS ON EFATE**
 These questions should be asked back at the headquarters of Spinward Salvage.
-Once back in orbit around Efate, the characters take a trip to the home base via the Survey Scout’s cutter.
+Once back in orbit around Efate, the characters take a trip to the home base via the Survey Scout's cutter.
 The debriefing at the administration office is attended by the CEO of Spinward Salvage, Lar Derren, and his head of security, Diane Hertzog.
 The small item of payment for the salvage is also taken care of.
 A payment of Cr 82,750 is made, being 1% of the value of the salvageable material.
 The hull is not counted, as it is probably not salvageable, according to Derren.